 The final movement opens with a dramatic flourish, which is then repeated.
 The music now moves into a chaotic tempo.
 Strong, rhythmic melodies, slightly orchestral, are fashioned as the violins move forward.
 Some of the playing is quite frenetic, evoking some unknown memory.
 A touch of minor harmony brings a slightly serious tone as the violins continue their intensity.
 This is eventually transformed into a hectic violin passage; very rhythmic.
 Some lone ensemble chords change the mood completely and a chord brings about a conclusion.

-There are several CDs containing String Quartet No. 6 on Amazon US, UK and Presto.
-The version on CPO, by the Oslo Quartet contains quartets 4-6.
-There are several discs of Stenhammar quartets on Spotify and the work can be found on YouTube.
+Several CDs containing String Quartet No. 6 are available on Amazon US and UK.
+The version on CPO, by the Oslo Quartet contains Quartets Nos.
+4-6.

 Listenability: Conservative but charming.
 Music of its time.